kkelsch/QuickPoolsPublic/README.md

 Warning!
 I wrote this application as a way to learn software on my own.
 As a result, it has a lot of... not so great practices that I know about now and don't have the time to update and/or change.
 Be prepared!

+This project assumes that you have basic knowledge of Android Studio and Java programming.

 Here is the current wish list of things to happen for the application that are not currently implemented.

 **QuickPools Wish List**